Attentive Temporal Pooling for Conformer-based Streaming Language Identification in Long-form Speech: System Description

-Once we have optimized $\{\mat{a},\mat{b}\}$ on the dev-set, we can deploy Eq.\ref{eq:adapt} as a post-processing step together with the LangID model without modifying the model itself.
-Similarly, the same LangID model can be deployed to other domains with different adaptation parameters without retraining the neural network.
-It is also possible to deploy a unified inference backend with one LangID model to handle requests from different domains, while the parameters $\{\mat{a},\mat{b}\}$ are dynamically chosen based on the domain information specified in the request, as shown in Fig.~\ref{fig:adaptation}.
+Once we have optimized $\{\mat{a},\mat{b}\}$ on the dev-set, we can deploy Eq.\ref{eq:adapt} as a post-processing step together with the LangID model without modifying the model itself as shown in Fig.~\ref{fig:adaptation}.
+At the same time, while the LangID model is trained on batched short segments for efficiency, Eq.~\ref{eq:adapt_optimize} is based on long-form inference outputs.
+This can better compensate for the duration gap between training and inference.

-Although Eq.\ref{eq:adapt} can be replaced by more complicated forms, such as using a full $K \times K$ transform matrix instead of the vector $\mat{a}$, or even using a tiny neural work, such approaches can easily lead to overfitting on the dev-set, especially that the dev-set is usually much smaller than the training set.
+Although Eq.~\ref{eq:adapt} can be replaced by more complicated forms, such as using a full $K \times K$ transform matrix instead of the vector $\mat{a}$, or even using a tiny neural work, such approaches can easily lead to overfitting on the dev-set, especially that the dev-set is usually much smaller than the training set.
 We found that adaptation with only $2K$ parameters (\emph{i.e.} $\mat{a}$ and $\mat{b}$) effectively improves in-domain performance without overfitting the dev-set.

+Interestingly, if $\mat{a}$ is fixed as a vector of ones, the optimization result is closely related to the prior replacement method in Eq.~\ref{eq:application_posterior_probability}.
+The key differences are that parameters are trained discriminatively instead of directly using the class priors from the dev-set, and the regularization/constraints are different.